daily-co/daily-js/README.md

 Here are the default styles for the container and video element classes.

 ```
 .daily-video-toplevel-div {
   position: fixed;
   top: 0;
   left: 0;
   width: 100%;
   height: 100%;
 }
 .daily-video-div {
   position: fixed;
   visibility: hidden;
 }
 .daily-video-element {
   position: relative;
   width: 100%;
   overflow: hidden;
   height: 100%
 }
 .daily-video-element.local {
   transform: scale(-1,1);
 }
 ```

-To make the video feed for the local participant visible, and position it, you only need to set a few css properties of the local participant's `styles.cam.div`.
+For example, to position the local camera feed and make it visible, you only need to set a few css properties of the local participant's `styles.cam.div`.
 Here's how you might "shadow" the position and size of a placeholder div you've created:

 ```
 let bounds = localVidPositioningDiv.getBoundingClientRect();